Welcome to the Middle School at ASW!

 Middle School at the American School of Warsaw spans grades 6, 7 and 8.
 It is an exciting time in the lives of the students, a time when each and every individual will experience incredible intellectual, social, emotional, and physical growth.

 With an eye toward preparing students for the rigors of high school, our faculty and support personnel endeavor to meet the educational needs of our middle school students in every possible way.
-Through the well-articulated curriculum, a diverse activities program, and other exciting learning experiences like the grade-level field trips each fall, students are challenged, encouraged, and inspired each and every day.
+Through the well-articulated curriculum within the IB Middle Years Programme framework, a diverse activities program, and other exciting learning experiences like the grade-level field trips each fall, students are challenged, encouraged, and inspired each and every day.

 The ASW Middle School is organized on a grade level team learning concept.
 Faculty members work with teaching colleagues at their grade level to plan both curricular and extracurricular activities.
 In addition, students at each grade level are assigned an advisor who works to support the child's overall growth during the school year.
 A sense of community and belonging within a larger organization is the desired outcome.